-I’ve had the misfortune of having to work with several, and the even worse fortune of having to work for a few of them.
+I’ve had the misfortune of having to work with several of them.

 I don’t believe that every SEO fraud is necessarily malicious.
 Sometimes it’s as simple as an overconfidence in one’s own ability.

-It’s kinda like putting “car mechanic” on your resume because you know how to change your car’s air filter.
+It’s kinda like putting “car mechanic” on your resume because you know how to change your windshield wiper blades.
 Sure it’s technically correct to say that you “work on cars”, but having completed a low-level task does not make you a specialist, professional, or least of all—an expert.